mindwind/my-draft/note/study_lvs.md

 The virtual IP address is shared by real servers and the load balancer.

 how
-The load balancer simply changes the MAC address of the data frame to that of the chosen server and restransmits it on the LAN.
+The load balancer simply changes the MAC address of the data frame to that of the chosen server and retransmits it on the LAN.
 This is the reason that the load balancer and each server must be directly connected to one another by a single uninterrupted segment of a LAN.

 advantage
 highest performance.